ladieman217/freqtrade-email-notifier/README.md

 ./setup.sh
 ```
 3. The script will:
-   - Create a virtual environment in the `venv` directory
+   - Create a virtual environment in the `.venv` directory
    - Install all required dependencies
    - Create a `.env` file from `.env.example` if it doesn't exist